Winter swimming myth-busting

 There is some truth around it taking 30 minutes to become hypothermic, but what many people don't realise is that your body temperature continues to drop AFTER you get out of the water.
 Hypothermia is when your core body temperature falls under 35 degrees centigrade.
 When you swim in cold water, your core temperature drops.
 But when you get out and get dressed, it carries on dropping as the cold blood near your skin and in your extremities mixes with the warmer blood at your core.
 This is called the afterdrop.
 So, for example, you could swim for 15 minutes and carry on cooling for 20 minutes and still get hypothermia.

-Myth #3: You should stay in for two minutes per degree of temperature
+Myth #3: You should stay in for one minute per degree of temperature

 One of the hardest things about winter swimming is knowing when to get out.
 You get the cold water shock, then you have a phase of feeling comfortable, maybe even warm (you're not warm, your body's confused!).
 But, if you stay in too long, you could end up being unwell.
 The art of winter swimming is to not try and stay in for a defined length of time or try to swim a certain distance.
 Instead, keep your dips short, get out when you're still feeling comfortable and get to know how your body reacts.
-While you're getting to know how to listen to your body, one minute per degree came from some research into swimming at 13-15C and it doesn't really translate to colder water.
+One minute per degree came from some research into swimming at 13-15C and it doesn't really translate to colder water.
 Five minutes at five degrees centigrade may be easy for some swimmers, but it'll make others ill.
 They key is remembering that you get all the benefits in the first couple of minutes and you don't get any prizes for staying in for longer.

 Myth #4: A shower will warm me up